shelleywong/CSCI211-Course-Materials/Labs/lab11.md

 * You must use a C++ STL map to store the title/location pairs.
 * You can read the [STL map documentation](https://www.cplusplus.com/reference/map/map/) for more information.
 Explore the map member functions to find examples of how to use the STL map.
+  * Hint: The [insert function](https://cplusplus.com/reference/map/map/insert/) and the [find function](https://cplusplus.com/reference/map/map/find/) may be useful.
-  * Hint: you can use the [operator[]](https://cplusplus.com/reference/map/map/operator[]/) to insert or access elements in a way that is similar to how you access and use array elements.
-You can alternatively use map methods like the [insert function](https://cplusplus.com/reference/map/map/insert/) and the [find function](https://cplusplus.com/reference/map/map/find/).
+  * Hint: you can use the [operator[]](https://cplusplus.com/reference/map/map/operator[]/) to insert elements into a map in a way that is similar to how you set values in an array (just be aware that you are actually adding an element to the map when you use the [] brackets with a key that did not previously exist)
 * You do not have to call delete on the Location objects for this exercise.<br>

 > HINT: The map's `find` function returns an iterator.
 You may find it helpful to review the slides from Lecture 10: Templates, STL.<br>